cloudflare/cloudflare-docs/content/queues/platform/javascript-apis.md

 {{<Aside type="note">}}

-When performing async tasks in your queue handler that iterates through messages, ensure you use an asyncronous friendly version of iterating through your messages, for example: `for (const m of batch.messages)`or `await Promise.all(batch.messages.map(work))` allow for waiting for the results of asyncronous calls. `batch.messages.forEach()` does not.
+When performing asynchronous tasks in your queue handler that iterates through messages, use an asynchronous version of iterating through your messages.
+For example, `for (const m of batch.messages)`or `await Promise.all(batch.messages.map(work))` allow for waiting for the results of asynchronous calls. `batch.messages.forEach()` does not.

 {{</Aside>}}